 Address: Amstel 51, 1018 DR Amsterdam, Netherlands

-The Hermitage Amsterdam is one of many interesting museums in the capital city of Amsterdam.
-It is a place where you can see art from all over the world.
-This is a must-see for any art lover.
+The Amsterdam Museum is an engaging destination in the capital city of Amsterdam.
+It boasts art from all corners of the globe and is a must-see for lovers of art and history.

 12. Kröller-Müller Museum